ptupitsyn/ptupitsyn.github.io/_posts/2016-09-28-Ignite-Serialization-Performance.md

 Last row (Payload) is the raw data size (without string lengths even).

 * As expected, Reflective and Binarizable produce exactly the same result (reflective does the same thing as we do in IBinarizable implementation).
-* Raw mode is 9 bytes shorter
+* Raw mode is 9 bytes shorter.
-* Protobuf is 19 bytes shorter than Ignite raw
+* Protobuf is 19 bytes shorter than Ignite raw.
-* Serializable takes quite a lot more space
+* Serializable takes quite a lot more space.

 To understand the differences, let's see how `int` field is written:

-* Ignite non-raw: 1 byte type code, 4 bytes value
+* Ignite non-raw: 1 byte type code, 4 bytes value.
-* Ignite raw: 4 bytes value
+* Ignite raw: 4 bytes value.
-* Protobuf: 1 byte field key (wire type + field number), 1-5 bytes value
+* Protobuf: 1 byte field key (wire type + field number), 1-5 bytes value.

 Protobuf is simply a set of fieldKey+value pairs (see [docs](https://developers.google.com/protocol-buffers/docs/encoding)), while Ignite serialized object always has a header of 24 bytes (which contains, among other things, protocol version and type information).
 Protobuf format is quite similar to Ignite non-raw format, and, as we can see, the size is quite close (Ignite non-raw without header is 1052 bytes).